-These historical pieces, which tell the story of AFVN, were written by Mr. Billy Williams, who was assigned to AFVN in 1971-72 and Mr. Donald Kirtley, who arrived in the early days of the war in 1963.
-Mr. Williams worked as an on-air personality for both radio and television, and also worked behind the scenes as master control operator, and Mr. Kirtley served as the first commanding officer of AFRS -- AFVN's precursor.
+Before reluctantly concluding that we would never be able to deliver our comprehensive history, however, we were given permission by two prominent veterans of AFVN to borrow their words relating to the history of that important and highly visible sub-unit.
+These excellent essays were written by Mr. Billy Williams, who was assigned to AFVN in 1971-72, and Mr. Donald Kirtley, who arrived in Saigon in the early days of the war in1963.
+Mr. Williams worked as an on-air personality in both radio and television and also worked behind the scenes as master control operator, while Mr. Kirtley served as the first commanding officer of AFRS - - AFVN's radio precursor.
 Both gentlemen are well qualified to tell this important part of AFVN's history.

-This material belongs to the authors, and is used with the permission of Mr. Williams and Mr. Kirtley.
+This material, owned by the authors, is used with the permission of Mr. Williams and Mr. Kirtley.

 American Forces Vietnam Network (AFVN)